SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/contributing/getting-started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is key to helping us understand what you want to do.
-As we said before, you should try and be as detailed as possible whilst still being breif.
+As we said before, you should try and be as detailed as possible whilst still being brief.
 Something like this is great:

 .. code-block:: none

 	I want to update the AJAX requests in the desktop client to use the new fetch method instead of XMLHttpRequest.
-I think that this would be beneficial as the fetch API is more geared towards the modern web app and provides numerous helpfull features.
+I think that this would be beneficial as the fetch API is more geared towards the modern web app and provides numerous helpful features.

-This clearly tells us what the contributer wants to do, replace all of the AJAX calls with a new method, and it tells us why they think it would be beneficial to the project, a more modern API designed for web apps.
+This clearly tells us what the contributor wants to do, replace all of the AJAX calls with a new method, and it tells us why they think it would be beneficial to the project, a more modern API designed for web apps.